 How to Make Cleaning Fun Tip #3: Turn Cleaning Into Play

-Make cleaning fun by incorporating play into chores.
+Make cleaning fun by downloading our Clean Your Room BINGO game into their chores.
 For instance, you can play a kitchen clean-up game that involves playing your child’s favorite song and telling them if they pick up all of their food wrappers and napkins by the time the song is over, they’ll get a treat.
 You can also play a “dice game” to divide household tasks.
 Simply write down six different chores, each labeled with a number between one and six, and have your participants roll a die to see their task.
 If you want to up the rewards and stakes (and put a bit more effort into the preparation), you can even lay easter eggs or treats around the house and devise a scavenger hunt that’s so fun your kid might not even mind that there’s actual cleaning involved.

 How to Make Cleaning Fun Tip #4: Teach Them How to Organize